Campbeltown Lifeboat Station: Notable service

-Two services during World War II resulted in the award of RNLI medals to Campbeltown lifeboat crews.
-The first was for saving 44 crew from the Dutch mv Mobeka on 19 January 1942.
-Coxswain James Thomson was given an RNLI silver medal and the British Empire Medal while RNLI bronze medals were awarded to the rest of the crew: Duncan Newlands, Duncan Black, Hubert Lister, Joseph McGeachy, Duncan Mclean, Neil Speed and James Lang.
-Duncan Newlands was the Second Coxswain at the time but on 16 March 1946 was the lifeboat's Coxswain when he was given a second bronze award.
-This time the lifeboat, which had damaged its rudder and suffered an engine breakdown, saved 54 people from the American ss Byron Darnton after it ran aground on Sanda Island.
-Duncan Black, the lifeboat's mechanic, received the 'Thanks of the Institution inscribed on vellum' for his work.
+A service during World War II resulted in awards to the Campbeltown lifeboat crew.
+For saving 44 crew from the Dutch mv Mobeka on 19 January 1942, Coxswain James Thomson received the Medal of the Order of the British Empire, and was awarded the RNLI Silver Medal.
+The RNLI Bronze Medal was awarded to Second Coxswain Duncan Newlands, and each of the crew.

+Coxswain Duncan Newlands received his second bronze award, for a service on 16 March 1946.
+This time the lifeboat, which had damaged its rudder and suffered an engine breakdown, saved 54 people from the American ss Byron Darnton, after it ran aground on Sanda Island.
+Duncan Black, the lifeboat mechanic, was accorded 'The Thanks of the Institution inscribed on Vellum'.

+The Campbeltown lifeboat was launched on the night of 8 March 1957, when the SS Gracehill ran aground on Sanda Island in fog.
+Visibility was less than 50 yd but two fishing boats were able to help the lifeboat navigate, as they could see it on their radar, and gave instructions by radio.
+The 10 crew of the Gracehill had taken to the ship's boats by the time the lifeboat reached the scene, and were sheltering behind the wreck.
+They were taken aboard the lifeboat, which then made its way slowly back to port through the fog, arriving nearly seven hours it had set out.
+The 'Thanks of the Institution inscribed on Vellum' was accorded to Duncan Newlands.

-A trawler, the Erlo Hills, with 14 people on board broke down and was blown ashore in a Force 9 storm on 2 October 1981.
-After the Campbeltown lifeboat was at sea it was discovered that the casualty was near Rathlin Island in Northern Ireland.
-This is in the area of the lifeboat but it was decided to allow the Scottish lifeboat to complete its mission.
+The trawler Erlo Hills, with 14 people on board, broke down and was blown ashore in a Force 9 storm on 2 October 1981.
+After the Campbeltown lifeboat was at sea, it was discovered that the casualty was actually near Rathlin Island in Northern Ireland.
+This is in the area of the lifeboat, but it was decided to allow the Scottish lifeboat to complete its mission.
 The Erlo Hills was towed away from the shore but the crew were reluctant to abandon ship.
-They did eventually transfer to the lifeboat, a difficult thing in waves 10 ft high, and taken to Campbeltown.
-Coxswain/Mechanic Alexander Gilchrist was awarded an RNLI silver medal.
+They did eventually transfer to the lifeboat, a difficult thing in waves 10 ft high, and were taken to Campbeltown.
+Coxswain/Mechanic Alexander Gilchrist was awarded the RNLI silver medal.